-In general, chemically contaminated items, such as dried residues, can be put into the normal trash if they are non-reactive, non-ignitable, non-infectious, non-radioactive and if the contaminant is not highly toxic.
+In general, chemically contaminated items, such as dried residues, can be put into the normal trash if they are non-reactive, non-ignitable, non-infectious, non-radioactive and if the contaminant is not highly toxic (consult the SDS).
 "Lab ware" pertains to disposable non-chemical items, such as gloves, bench top coverings, pipettes, test tubes, aprons, etc. If the debris contains any of the constituents listed as acute hazardous waste (Chapter 1), you must manage it is a hazardous waste.
-If you feel that the normal trash is not an appropriate disposal route for your chemically contaminated items, give EHS a call and we will determine the appropriate management procedure.
+If you feel that the normal trash is not an appropriate disposal route for your chemically contaminated items, submit a CHEMATIXTM Waste Card and we will determine the appropriate management procedure.

 NOTE: If the lab ware is regulated medical waste, do not dispose of in the normal trash.
-See more information on the next page and refer to the University's Medical Waste Management Guide at: https://cws.auburn.edu/rms/ConMan/ConMan_FileDownload.aspx?FileName=EM-MedicalWasteGuide.pdf.
+See more information on the next page and refer to the University's Medical Waste Management Guide.